 You will need to submit an official transcript from U of M and any other institutions (higher education institutions, e.g. all community colleges attended)

-In addition, students should arrange for the UMEI Faculty Affiliate (summer mentor) to send a recommendation letter to Bart Bartlett by the March 14, 2014 deadline.
+In addition, students should arrange for the UMEI Faculty Affiliate (summer mentor) to send a recommendation letter to Bart Bartlett.
 The recommendation letter from the faculty affiliate should include a brief statement of how long and in what capacity the faculty affiliate knows the student.
 Faculty should also comment specifically on the student’s scholarly potential, maturity, motivation, and ability to work independently in a summer research program.